SAP-samples/teched2023-XP265/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session XP265 - SAP Cloud Identity Services: How to Provision Identities.

 ## Overview